 "the cloud" (to a cloud ready printer).
 So instead, save this web page

-and if you don't have a PC setup at home, then go to your public library
+to flash memory, and if you don't have a PC setup at home, then go to your

-or have a friend with a real computer print out the 4 finger "power wash"
+public library or have a friend with a real computer print out the 4 finger

-^ For years we've been getting offers through the mail (seems like once or twice per week) with the exact same offer from Charter/Spectrum: $29.99/month for Internet, provided we "bundle" and pay that much twice again for TV and telephone respectively.
+^ For years we've been getting offers through the mail (seems like once or twice per week) with the exact same offer from Charter/Spectrum^: $29.99/month for Internet, provided we "bundle" and pay that much twice again for TV and telephone respectively.
 (Charter purchased Time-Warner Cable in 2016 and renamed that aspect of their business "Spectrum".)
-This year (as of January, 2018) we've so far gotten two notices in the mail that our household has been "pre-qualified" to get Internet service --alone-- for $14.99/month, plus $5 more if we want it with a WiFi router.
-This program's full title is: "Spectrum Internet Assist".
+This year (as of April, 2018) we've so far gotten four notices in the mail that our household has been "pre-qualified" to get Internet service --alone-- for $14.99/month, plus $5 more if we want it with a WiFi router.
+This program's full title is: "Spectrum Internet Assist"^.

 * These Chromebooks continue to be our only Internet access, but when we're in the rainy winter season, parking outside the library and our other usual places with public WiFi --is sometimes met with diminished signal strength.
 We have to park closer to the source, or go inside.
 Wet building exteriors must be a lot less radio transparent.